Nosy Be, Madagascar

 Our wildlife conservation work in Madagascar includes data collection and analysis of indigenous reptile, bird and mammal species.
 We specifically focus on lemurs and chameleons, including:

-Our local wildlife conservation partners in Madagascar are:
+Our local wildlife conservation partner is Madagascar National Parks.

-In addition to our research into local wildlife we also work with local field guides and rangers to provide dedicated conservation focused English classes, allowing them to better speak with English speaking tourists, visitors, and researchers.
+In addition to our research into local wildlife, we collaborate with field guides and rangers to offer specialised English classes aimed at enhancing their communication with English-speaking tourists, visitors and researchers.

 Share